LexXxik/lexxxik.github.io/_posts/2024-09-05-statisticla-learning.md

 ---

 # Brief
 In this article, we look at the main distinction between statistical techniques in data science, namely, supervised and unsupervised learning.
+We also look at how can be statistical learning summarized by an equation.

 # Statistical Learning